jfharden/post-timestamp-app-poc/docs/system-design.md

 * SQS will give us automatic retries so if the insert fails for any reason it will get retried up to 20 times.
-* Any requests which fail to insert after this time will be delivered to a dead letter queue (configured to store the files on s3), this allows for analysis to be performed later on failed requests to understand what's happening, it also means in the event of a multi-day outage you have lost no raw data and can catch up by replaying the requests which did not make it into the database/
+* Any requests which fail to insert after this time will be delivered to a dead letter queue (configured to store the files on s3), this allows for analysis to be performed later on failed requests to understand what's happening, it also means in the event of a extended outage you have lost no raw data and can catch up by replaying the requests which did not make it into the database.
 * It's easy to change where the data is going by changing the consumer of the queue, so if DynamoDB turned out to be a poor choice it would be easy to swap it out with another data store.

 ### Choice of database

-I've chosen to use DynamoDB here for this proof of concept.
-I do not know how the data will be used later or accessed, depending how the data needs to be accessed Dynamo could be a poor choice, if we need to read out all of the entries, order them, or aggregate them Dynamo is not a good choice, although we could alleviate that by using an [AWS DynamoDB to S3 datapipeline task](https://docs.aws.amazon.com/datapipeline/latest/DeveloperGuide/dp-template-exportddbtos3.html).
+I've chosen to use DynamoDB for this proof of concept.
+I do not know how the data will be used later or accessed, depending how the data needs to be accessed Dynamo could be a poor choice, if we need to read out all of the entries, order them, or aggregate them then Dynamo is not a good choice, although we could alleviate that by using an [AWS DynamoDB to S3 datapipeline task](https://docs.aws.amazon.com/datapipeline/latest/DeveloperGuide/dp-template-exportddbtos3.html).
 More likely however a different choice of database would be more suitable, possible a multi-az AWS Aurora (Postgres Compatible would be my choice) database.
 Another alternative (depending on how the data is used) is to batch up the